phievo/phievo/docs/source/analyse.rst

 Creating a custom module
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Every module of contained in the *Notebook* object of the *CellModule*
+Every module of contained in the *Notebook* inherits from the
-class.
-The latter is a minimal template used to constrain the minimal
+*CellModule* class.
+The latter is a minimal template used to constrain
-requirement a module must have:
+the requirements a module must have:

 -  ``__init__(self,Notebook)`` : The init function takes the *Notebook*
    it is contained in as an argument.